aerobless/knowledge/🌵 Botany.md

----
-description: The science of plant life, or how to care for plants
+The science of plant life, or how to care for plants.
----

 # Succulents

 ### [Curio Ficoides](https://www.ourhouseplants.com/plants/curio-ficoides-mount-everest) (Mount Everest plant)